topasmc/topas-docs/getting-started/README.txt

 make -j8

 In the make statement, the value after -j, such as -j8 indicates how many threads make should use at once.
 This depends on your computer's capabilties.
-A typical quad-core machine with hyperthreading run efficiently with 8 threads.
+A typical quad-core machine with hyperthreading can run efficiently with 8 threads.

 Don't worry about any "Warning" messages.
 Only worry about messages that say "Error".